charan-happy/devopswithcharan/Interview-Questions/docker.md

 How to save a container as image and then as a zip file what are docker volumes

+## Docker Interview Questions

+- What is a Dockerfile?
+- What is multi-stage in Docker?
+- What is a Docker volume and how do you use it?
+- How can we pass an argument to Dockerfile?
+- Dockerfile runs as which user?
+- How do you push the image to Docker Hub?
+- Write a Dockerfile for a Java-based application.
+- What is Docker Compose?
+- How is Docker integrated in Jenkins?
+- Please explain Docker networking.
+- Can you use multiple FROM statements in a Dockerfile?
+- What is the difference between RUN and CMD?
+- Write a Dockerfile for an Nginx application.
+- What is the difference between Docker images and Docker containers?
+- What are the benefits and use cases of using multi-stage builds in Docker?
+- How does Docker handle resource limitations and isolation, such as CPU, memory, and I/O?
+- Docker command: COPY vs ADD.
+- ENTRYPOINT vs CMD in Dockerfile.
+- Tell us something about Docker Compose.

 <details><summary> 1.what is the difference between Virtualization and containerization </summary> </details>

 <details><summary>2. how to do the port mapping to the container </summary> we will do `docker -p [host-port]:[container-port] option</details>